Deunitato/minimal-mistakes/_posts/2020-05-10-Flask-Python.md

 2. Add the config under `app = Flask()..'

-      	app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///test.db' #Tells the app where our database is added db = SQLALchemy(app) #init the database
+      	app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite : /// test.db' #Tells the app where our database is added
+        db = SQLALchemy(app) #init the database